Agreon/GlobalConfigManager/README.md

 Manages Global Config files for npm-modules

 ## Description
-This simple module writes and reads json-files to the users Home-Directory, so that data can be saved globally.
+This simple module reads from and writes json files to the users home directory, so that data can be saved globally.

 ## Usage